ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - United Kingdom Government G-Cloud

 #### Azure compliance documentation
+- provides reference blueprints, or policy definitions, for common standards that you can apply to your Azure subscription.
- provides you with detailed documentation about legal and regulatory standards and compliance on Azure, across:
+- provides you with detailed documentation about legal and regulatory standards and compliance on Azure, across:
     - Global
     - US government
     - Financial services
     - Health
     - Media and manufacturing
     - Regional

 ### microsoft Privacy statement